-Ensuring that the onboarding process is modern and engaging is an impactful way that employers can improve the long-term prospects for a new team member – from the perspective of both the employer and employee.
+Ensuring that the onboarding process is modern and follows best practice guidelines is an impactful way that employers can improve the long-term prospects for a new team member – from the perspective of both the employer and employee.

 But just how much of an impact can the onboarding process make?